-Purchasing must receive a valid requisition signed by the fiscal agent of the funds to be expended.
+Purchasing must receive a valid requisition signed by the Budget Officer of the funds to be expended.
 That signature gives Purchasing the authority to expend those funds.
 A buyer must review the requisition for completeness and accuracy, and determine if the bidding process is required or desirable.
 All applicable State or University regulations must be satisfied.

 A purchase order is issued after the appropriate regulations and procedures are fulfilled.
-A buyer assigns a purchase order number, and either phones, faxes, or mails the purchase order to the vendor.
-A copy of the purchase order is faxed to the department that is funding the purchase.
+A buyer assigns a purchase order number and transmits the purchase order to the vendor.
+A copy of the purchase order is transmitted to the department that is funding the purchase.

 The "To Be Shipped" date on a purchase order is frequently an approximate date.
 If the shipment is two weeks or more late, the vendor may need to be contacted.
 If you call the vendor, let Purchasing know so that we can update our records.

-The exception to this is Blanket Purchase Orders.
+This process already applies to Blanket Purchase Orders.
 The department makes payments throughout the fiscal year on invoice-voucher or electronic voucher.